 However, before you visit, there are a few things to know.
 Not everything at the Grand Canyon is “grand.”
 Let’s dive in!

-5 Reasons to Avoid the Grand Canyon National Park
+5 Reasons We Avoid the Grand Canyon National Park

 Everyone says to go to the Grand Canyon.
 You can’t look at a photo and understand its magnificence.
 But before you pack up your car and start driving across the country, you may consider these five reasons to avoid Grand Canyon National Park.